Commonwealth Class: live debates guide

-If you're planning on joining a World Class live debate session, this page can help you make the most of your involvement.
+If you're planning on joining a Commonwealth Class live debate session, this page can help you make the most of your involvement.

 The debates are topical global conversations for pupils around the world.
 The following tips are designed to help you do this, as well as dealing with some of the practical issues of taking part.